 The recommended Benadryl dosage for dogs is 1 mg per lb dog body weight.
 Based, on the needs, the dose can be given between two and three times a day.
 This means that if your furry friend weighs 20 pounds, it can get anywhere between 20 and 60 mg of Benadryl per day.

 3 Facts You Need to Know About Allergy Meds for Dogs

 If you’re still curious about allergy meds for dogs, here are 3 facts you might not already know.

-- Antihistamines for dogs are the drugs most used to fight allergies, but steroids and allergy shots are also given in more serious cases.
+- Antihistamines are a common drug used to treat allergies, but steroids and allergy shots are also given in more serious cases.

 - Not all human allergy meds are safe for dog consumption.
 So, it is important to talk to your vet if you think your dog is having an allergic reaction.